Cbyernus/SteamVR/SteamVR-Input.md

 `EVRInputError GetSkeletalBoneData( VRActionHandle_t action, EVRSkeletalTransformSpace eBoneTransformSpace, EVRSkeletalMotionRange eMotionRange, VRBoneTransform_t *pTransformArray, uint32_t unTransformArrayCount, VRInputValueHandle_t ulRestrictToDevice )`

-Retrieve the bone transform data
+Retrieve the bone transform data.
+The bones will be in SteamVR's units and coordinate system; see [Hand Skeleton](https://github.com/ValveSoftware/openvr/wiki/Hand-Skeleton) for more info.

 * `action` - The handle of the skeletal action to retrieve the bone transforms for
 * `eBoneTransformSpace` - The coordinate space that each bone transform should be returned in.
 This can be: